 Economic Community of West African States

-The Economic Community of West African States (ECOWAS) is facing a myriad of security and economic issues that threaten to shake the region’s relative stability and economic progress.
+The Economic Community of West African States (ECOWAS) is a 15-member regional organization, established in 1975, with a mandate of promoting economic integration and shared development of West African sub-region (the member states include Benin, Burkina Faso, Cape Verde, Cote d'Ivoire, The Gambia, Ghana, Guinea, Guinea Bissau, Liberia, Mali, Niger, Sierra Leone, Senegal and Tongo).
+ECOWAS is facing a myriad of security and economic issues that threaten to shake the region’s relative stability and economic progress.
 The challenges range from terrorism and violent extremism, to piracy, political instability, elections-related violence, drug trafficking or deadly viruses.
 These, as well as other security and violence-related issues are hardly limited to one country alone, but tend to lead to the spillover of instability across the region.
-Security in the sub-region thus remains tenuous, peace fragile, and economic progress stalled.
+As security in the sub-region remains tenuous and peace fragile, economic progress came to a halt.

 It is for these reasons that an effective and efficient early warning and response system that would provide information on the prevention, mitigation and subsequent response to crises is urgent in ECOWAS.
 A fully functioning early warning and response system would additionally help prevent the recurrence and relapse into conflict.